Fregenal de la Sierra: Music and folklore

 Among the musical groups, the Coral Frexnense stands out, founded in 1968 with forty mixed voices performing classical, popular, religious, and Christmas polyphonies.
 It has a significant national presence, having performed across nearly all of Spain and Extremadura, as well as internationally.
 Its repertoire includes the largest collection of Fregenal folklore, performed during the patronal festivals in honor of the Virgin of Los Remedios and the San Mateo Fair and Festivals.
-The Mozart Amadeus Chamber Choir, a female vocal ensemble, has been performing at religious celebrations and concerts since 1996.